yamiwamiyu/ee-vuex/README.md

 export default injectStore({
   props: {
     count: {
-      // There are two ways to define props: ee-vuex and original props
+      // There are two ways to define props: ee-vuex and original Vue's props
       // ee-vuex: get, set, p, default
-      // props: type, required, validator, default
+      // vue: type, required, validator, default
       type: Number,
       // Both default methods are available
-      // only the ee-vuex takes effect
+      // only the vue takes effect
       default: 0,
     },
     // This is the original definition of props